csiro-rds/casda_deposit_manager/README.md

 The web services facilitate the following

 * Synchronising Projects between DAP and CASDA - the OpalProjectController provides methods to list new (ie: unknown) projects and to flag existing projects as known.
-* Synchronising released Observations between DAP and CASA - the ObservationController provides methods to list released or unreleased Observations and to flag an Observation as released.
+* Synchronising released Observations between DAP and CASDA - the ObservationController provides methods to list released or unreleased Observations and to flag an Observation as released.
+* Deposit of Level 7 catalogue and image collections from DAP to CASDA - the Level7DepositProcessingController provides the methods used by DAP to manage level 7 collection deposits.

-The depositing of observations runs using an asynchronous task that starts on application startup and which uses the DepositManagerService.progressObservations().
-The processing of data products within an observation is driven by ObservationDepositingDepositState.progress() in the casda_commons project.
+The depositing of observations uses an asynchronous task that starts on application startup and which uses the DepositManagerService.progressObservations().
+The processing of data products within an observation is driven by ParentDepositableArtefactDepositingDepositState.progress().
+Each deposit state implementation is responsible for taking all actions required by that state. e.g. The parsing of catalogue files is managed by the CasdaCatalogueProcessingDepositState.progress() method.
+The CasdaDepositStateFactory class is responsible for creating the DepositState implementations.

 The DepositManagerService is responsible for managing the data deposit 'workflow' described [here] (https://jira.csiro.au/browse/CASDA-832)  The service has a 'run-loop' that polls the RTC for new observations to import, and also attempts to 'progress' the deposit of all un-deposited observations into the archive.

 The RTC 'notifies' us of the existence of a new observation to archive by writing a `READY` file to the observation folder.
 The RTC poller looks for `READY` files within the observation folders and uses the `observation_import` data_deposit command line tool to import the observation metadata file (thereby creating initial corresponding records in the CASDA database).
+If the observation metadata file is invalid in any way an `ERROR` file is written to the observation with any error messages and the observation folder will be ignored until it is manually removed.

 Observations logically comprise a set of 'artefacts' (ie: files) that need to be deposited into the archive.
 An Observation and its artefacts (collectively known as 'depositables') go through a sequence of states to become deposited.
-The actions required to progress a depositable are performed by data_deposit command-line tools, namely:
+The major actions required to progress a depositable are performed by data_deposit command-line tools, namely:

+* `observation_import` - parse the observation.xml and creates the observation database objects
 * `fits_import` - extracts image metadata from image cubes
 * `catalogue_import` - extracts catalogue entries from a catalogue file
+* `encapsulate` - tars up a set of small files (e.g. spectra of thumbnails) for storage
 * `stage_artefact` - copies artefacts from the RTC onto a 'staging' area on NGAS ready for the artefact to be 'registered' with NGAS
 * `register_artefact` - takes an artefact in the NGAS 'staging' area and asks NGAS to put it under its management
 * `rtc_notify` - 'notifies' the RTC that the deposit has completed (by writing a DONE file)
+* `data_copy` - creates a reference copy of the user's level 7 image data and database objects for each file.

+These data_deposit command line tools, or jobs, are managed in a queue by QueuedJobManger with a limited number of each type of job allowed to run at a time.
+A state implementation for a depositable will call QueuedJobManger.startJob() to add the job to the queue.
+The QueuedJobManger will then monitor how many jobs of that type are running and when space is available will ask the SlurmJobManager to start the job.
+The QueuedJobManger will then frequently poll the status of running jobs and once they have finished will record the final success or failure.
+A JobStatus is held in memory for each job allowing repeated low-cost queries of the status.

+The deposit of level 7 collections follows largely the same process as observations described above but there are some extra early actions controlled by DAP to prepare the collection for deposit.
+These actions and the processing workflow differ for catalogue collections, where the data is uploaded to DAP, and image collections, where the data must already be at Pawsey.

+### Navigating the Deposit Workflow

+A frequent question when examining the observation deposit process is 'where is the work done'.
+As noted above, the main deposit work is done by the individual DepositState implementation classes.
+The best places to start looking at these are:

+* `CasdaDepositStateFactory` -  Creates the deposit state classes using the type of object and the current state, so it can be used as an index of DepositState implementations.
+* `ParentDepositableArtefactDepositingDepositState` - Progresses each artefact through its states until they are all at the 'Archiving' state waiting to be written to tape.
+* `DepositManagerService` - Runs regularly to advance observations through their states
+* `Level7DepositService`  - Runs regularly to advance level 7 collections through their states
+* `Level7DepositProcessingController` - Provides the web service API used by DAP to control the level 7 collection deposit

 Setting up